 - Voice (including phonetics and pronunciation)

-Due to the content of the course, a level of fluency in spoken English is required; and as such is suitable for students considering studying acting in English or professional actors who wish to build their confidence acting in English.
+This course is specifically designed for participants for whom English is an additional language.
+Due to the content of the course, you will need a level of fluency in spoken English.
+The course is suitable for students considering studying acting in English, or professional actors who wish to build their confidence when acting in English.
 Although the focus will be on British English, there will be opportunity to examine the fundamental differences between British and American English.

 This is a practical course; however, some reading/preparation will be required between classes.